-Donald Trump 2020 Reelection Chances Dimming, New Poll Shows 56 Percent ‘Definitely’ Refusing To Vote For Him
+Donald Trump 2020 Re-Election Chances Dimming, New Poll Shows 56 Percent ‘Definitely’ Refusing To Vote For Him

 The news from the poll was not necessarily rosy for Democrats either, however, according to an ABC News report on the poll, largely due to the expansive field of candidates in the race or soon likely to enter it.

 Among those current or expected Democratic candidates, none were able to garner even 10 percent of Democratic voters saying that they would “definitely” support her or him.
-Former Vice President Joe Biden leads the field, per the poll, with nine percent saying that they would vote for him.
-California Senator Kamala Harris, the latest candidate to officially enter the Democratic field, came in next with eight percent saying that they would “definitely” vote for her.
+Former Vice President Joe Biden leads the field, per the poll, with 9 percent saying that they would vote for him.
+California Senator Kamala Harris, the latest candidate to officially enter the Democratic field, came in next with 8 percent saying that they would “definitely” vote for her.

-Third in line is Vermont Senator Bernie Sanders, who is expected to soon announce his candidacy, according to his hometown newspaper, The Burlington Free Press.
-But Sanders has only four percent saying that they will definitely vote for him.
+Third in line is Vermont Senator Bernie Sanders, who is expected to soon announce his candidacy, according to his hometown newspaper the Burlington Free Press.
+But Sanders has only 4 percent saying that they will definitely vote for him.

 Among Republicans or Republican-leaning unaffiliated voters, according to the ABC/WaPo poll, nearly one third — 32 percent — say that Trump should not even be the 2020 party nominee.
 On the other hand, 65 percent say that Trump should win the nomination.

-Trump’s overall approval rating remains at near-record lows, but has ticked slightly upward since the end of the government shutdown on Friday, from a low of 39.3 percent approval in polls that include results through Friday, to 39.8 percent as of Tuesday, according to the average of all approval rating polls compiled by FiveThirtyEight.com.
+Trump’s overall approval rating remains at near-record lows but has ticked slightly upward since the end of the government shutdown on Friday, from a low of 39.3 percent approval in polls that include results through Friday to 39.8 percent as of Tuesday, according to the average of all approval rating polls compiled by FiveThirtyEight.com.